 The total cost of this program is $7010.00 which includes both the off-campus DVDs and on-campus portions of the program.
 This fee can be divided into two payments, one for the video portion, payable at registration ($3720.00) and one for the campus portion payable before the campus session begins ($3290.00) Payments can be made by check or money order.
 Flexible payment options for tuition fees are offered to accommodate both trainees and employers.
 For more information about available options, contact Kathy Reynolds at email@example.com (765-494-1471).
 Each trainee's account must be paid in full prior to the awarding of the final certificate of completion.

-- Kara Duncan Weatherman, Pharm.D., BCNP - Assistant Professor of Nuclear Pharmacy
+- Kara Duncan Weatherman, Pharm.D., BCNP - Clinical Associate Professor of Nuclear Pharmacy